kingschat/KingsPay-GS-android/README.md

 Create your Merchant account following the section 1 of the [Developer's Guide](https://kingspay-gs-api.kingsch.at/pdfs/kingspay_goods_and_services_merchant_integration.pdf)

 ## Gradle implementation
-1. Add the following repositories to your root build.gradle:
+1. Add the following repositories to your project-level build.gradle:
 ```gradle
 repositories {
     google()